About Author

 BIOGRAPHY

 Mason is an award-winning creative writer, teacher, and blogger for such places as The Huffington Post.
 Her book, Tea Leaves, a memoir of mothers and daughters, published by Bella Books in 2012, was chosen by the American Library Association for its 2013 Over the Rainbow List.
 Tea Leaves also received a Goldie Award.
-She is also the author of three novels and three poetry books.
+She is also the author of four novels and three poetry books.
 Mason is a lay minister at Unitarian Universalists of Mt.
 Airy in Philadelphia.

 An excerpt from her novel THEY, a biblical tale of secret genders by Janet Mason was published in 2018 by Adelaide Books (New York/Lisbon) was nominated for a Pushcart.
 Her novel The Unicorn, The Mystery was also published by Adelaide Books in 2020.